algorithmiaio/dev-center/_pages/administration/admin-panel/secret-store.md

 title: Secret Store
 ---

 Algorithmia's Secret Store enables you to securely store sensitive data like credentials and access tokens to be accessed from within your algorithms.
-To learn how to set and modify secrets and how to then retrieve them from within your algorithms, see our [Developer Center docs](https://algorithmia.com/developers/platform/algorithm-secrets).
+To learn how to set and modify secrets and how to then retrieve them from within your algorithms, see [docs for using the Secret Store](https://algorithmia.com/developers/platform/algorithm-secrets).
 Note that the Secret Store is first available in Algorithmia version 20.5.52.

 The **Secret Store** page in the admin panel contains information on how to create plugins so that you can add external secret providers.